CURRENCIES: Dollar Weakens Against European Rivals As Job Report Concerns Grow

 "Our sterling optimism finds its sterling in what we call 'Brexit economics' and the [Bank of England] reconsidering [pound] weakness and its impact on the economy," they wrote.
 "Sterling weakness has undermined living standards, and with inflation above the BoE's 2% target and its own staff projections, stabilization should now be on the BoE's agenda.
 Talking up rate expectations is a sufficient tool to reach this target."

-Against the yen , the dollar traded near two-month highs, fetching Yen113.20, compared with Yen113.26 late Wednesday.
+Against the yen , the dollar traded near two-month highs, fetching Yen113.19, compared with Yen113.26 late Wednesday.

 (END) Dow Jones Newswires